 Codebase awareness solves this by giving the AI actual knowledge before it speaks.
 Semantic search via embeddings finds conceptually related code across the repo.
 File and regex search handles precise lookups.
 Repository profiling detects the stack automatically.
 The AI asks questions about the things it genuinely can't determine from the code — not things it would know if it had read the repo.

-The difference between this and pasting code into ChatGPT is persistence and completeness.
+The difference between this and pasting code into a chat window is persistence and completeness.
 Pasting is manual, you choose what to include, and the context resets when the session ends.
 Codebase-aware tooling indexes the full repo and maintains context across a multi-turn planning session.

 Start Planning Free